 Christos Kalloniatis

 Dr. Christos Kalloniatis obtained a Ph.D. in Privacy Requirements Engineering from the Department of Cultural Technology and Communication, University of the Aegean, Greece, a master’s degree in Computer Science from the University of Essex, England, and a bachelor’s degree in Computer Science from the Department of Informatics, Technological Institute of Athens (now the University of West Attica).
-He is an associate professor and head of the Department of Cultural Technology and Communication, University of the Aegean, and director of the Privacy Engineering and Social Informatics (PrivaSI) research laboratory.
-He is a former member of the board of the Hellenic Authority for Communication Security and Privacy.
-His main research interests are the elicitation, analysis, and modelling of security and privacy requirements in traditional and cloud-based systems, the analysis and modelling of forensic-enabled systems and services, privacy-enhancing technologies, and the design of information system security and privacy in cultural informatics.
-He has published several refereed papers in international scientific journals and conferences and has served as a visiting professor in many European institutions.
-Prior to his academic career, he served at various places in the Greek public sector including the North Aegean Region and Ministry of Interior, Decentralisation and e-Governance.
+He is professor and head of the Department of Cultural Technology and Communication, the University of the Aegean, and director of the Privacy Engineering and Social Informatics (PrivaSI) research laboratory.
+He is a member of the Board of the Hellenic Data Protection Authrority and former member of the board of the Hellenic Authority for Communication Security and Privacy.
+His main research interests are the elicitation, analysis, and modeling of security and privacy requirements in traditional and cloud-based systems, the analysis and modelling of forensic-enabled systems and services, privacy-enhancing technologies, and the design of information system security and privacy in cultural informatics.
+He has published several refereed papers in international scientific journals and conferences and has been a visiting professor in many European institutions.
+Prior to his academic career, he served at various places in the Greek public sector including the North Aegean Region and the Ministry of Interior, Decentralisation, and e-Governance.
 He has a close collaboration with the Laboratory of Information & Communication Systems Security, University of the Aegean, and the Systems Security Laboratory, University of Piraeus, Greece.
 Dr. Kalloniatis has served as a member of various development and research projects.